This is an example TSM node configuration file.

 # OR

-# This is a base64 encoding of the players public key.
-A public key can be generated
+# This is a base64 encoding of the public key for the identity provider.
+A public key

-# from the private key using the following OpenSSL commands:
+# can be generated from the private key using the following OpenSSL commands:

 #